mateuszjurewicz/notes_public/Language/English Vocabulary.md

 strongly influential to later developments (of a work of art).
 - `septum`
 the middle barrier between nostrils.
 Not be confused with `philtrum`, which is cleft above lips.
+- `seven bells` (to knock/beat seven bells out of sb) a severe beating.
 - `shamisen` (Japanese instrument) a traditional Japanese instrument, resembling a guitar.
 It's name means "3 strings", it's originally Chinese, and is fretless.
 The resonance chamber isn't made entirely from wood, instead the front is covered with a stretched cured cat-skin (traditionally), much like a drum or a banjo.
 The player uses a large pick with handle, called _bachi_.
 A more generic term for picks is a `plectrum`, a tool used for plucking or strumming stringed instruments.
 The plectrum has a handle cause it is used to simultaneously strum and drum.
 - `shoehorn` (verb and noun)